kvr777/Otus-Python/W1_Log_Analyzer/readme.md

 ### Brief description

-1. Unittest groups into four script.
+1. Unittest groups into four script and located in _testing_ directory.
 Each script is responsible for the testing of particular function of log_analyzer script.
 The name of testing script is "test_"+ function name
 2. Below we provide the general logic of each test inside test script.
 If you need more detail you are welcome to read description within code:
     * **test_main**.
 This script tests general logic of log_analyzer script.
 Inside two tests:
         * test_no_exception_empty_log_dir - it checks whether the exceptions occur if the log dir is empty.
 If no exceptions, test pass